langenhagen/barn-bookmark-manager/doc/bookmark-manager-ideas.md

 - read & write files & folders
 - iterate the file system
 - create & delete files & folders
-- hash function of a string
+- id function of a string
 - present a UI with focus
 - listen to keyboard input
 - invoke external commands with how-to-call-an-external-program-with-parameters